kontent-ai/model-generator-net/README.md

 ### .NET Core Global Tool

-The recommended way of obtaining this tool is installing it as a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-global-tool).
+The recommended way of obtaining this tool is installing it as a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-global-tool) by running:

-- Run `dotnet tool install -g Kentico.Kontent.ModelGenerator`
+- `dotnet tool install -g Kentico.Kontent.ModelGenerator`

 Then you can start using the `KontentModelGenerator` command in the command-line right away.

+### .NET Core Local Tool
+If you want to install the tool per project, run the following commands:

+- `dotnet new tool-manifest` to initialize the tools manifest (if you haven't done that already)
+- `dotnet tool install Kentico.Kontent.ModelGenerator` (to install the latest version

 ### Windows